ncsu-geoforall-lab/gis714-2022-tangible-landscape/README.md

    - Use the NC SPM sample location for GRASS GIS.
    - If you are using the Simple Python Editor, just run it from there.

+If the file is not in the `activities` directory or if it not a Python file with extension `.py`, it will be ignored by the automated system.

 ### Configure an activity

 1. Create a new JSON configuration file according to the provided example.